 WALK LIKE YOUR ANCESTORS

 Throw off your shoes and walk like your ancestors.
 Bare footedness connects us to nature and restores our electron reserve, thereby minimising the consequences of exposure to electromagnetic stress, reducing overall body inflammation and assisting in a reduction of excess cortisol.
 Spending just 30 minutes per day barefoot has been shown to help you significantly de-stress, regulate emotions and balance the nervous system.
 A 2007 study published in the Journal of Alternative and Complementary Medicine demonstrated that, due to the effects that stress hormones have on your natural circadian rhythm and your ability to sleep more deeply, connecting the human body to the earth during sleep (known as ‘earthing’) normalises the daily cortisol rhythm and improves sleep patterns.

 Researchers also found that walking barefoot can actually decrease white blood cell count and increase red blood cell count, indicating a positive immune response.
 There is little doubt that this is one of the easiest re-wilding habits we can all participate in to assist our bodies’ hormonal functions and to better align us with the natural rhythms of the earth, including the patterns of light and darkness.

 If we look at how our ancestors used to move you will see that they did a great deal more moving than we do today.

-In the modern world, opting for high intensity workouts, hiking, fast paced walking, swimming, strengthening and stretching are four great ways to get into peak physical shape without having to commit to a grueling 45 mins on a treadmill in the gym.
+In the modern world, opting for high-intensity workouts, hiking, fast-paced walking, swimming, strengthening and stretching are four great ways to get into peak physical shape without having to commit to a gruelling 45 mins on a treadmill in the gym.

 EXPOSE YOURSELF TO THE COLD